juliennyambal/docker-hadoop/README.md

 By default, the HDFS replication factor is set to 1, because it is assumed that a local Docker cluster will be started with a single datanode.
 To override the replication setting simply change the `HDFS_REPLICATION_FACTOR` environment variable in the `docker-compose.yml` file (and also add more datanodes).
-Adding more data nodes adds the complexity of exposing all datanode UI ports to `localhost`.
+Do not forget to change the `ports`,`container-name`and `hostname` of ech new datanode create.
+That is to allow individual Docker container to be created with a singe `ContainerID`.
+Adding more data nodes adds the complexity of exposing all datanode UI ports to
+`localhost`.
 In this scenario, no UI ports should be exposed to avoid the conflict.

+#### Cleaning old garbage from datanodes

+When restarting Hadoop, do not forget to run `clean-hdfs-directories.sh` from `cd cluster-setup/local-cluster`, otherwise, your datanode will never appear and `~/utils/run-wordcount.sh` will crash.

 ### Setting up a standalone Hadoop cluster

 #### Preparation

 Create the `hadoop` user on the host system, e.g. `useradd hadoop`

 *RHEL/CentOS note*